arshadrr/subreddit-archiver/README.md

 Suppose you used this tool to create an archive of the `/r/learnart` subreddit.
 A few days pass and new posts have been submitted which aren't part of your archive.
-To fetch posts submitted since the most recent post in your arcive, use this command.
+To fetch posts submitted since the most recent post in your archive, use this command.

 ```